offen/offen/docs/running-offen/installation-requirements.md

 Offen is a single binary that binds to a TCP port and listens for incoming traffic.
 This means that in a production setup you will need to ensure the process is always running and restarts on failure or system restart.

 Choice of tools for this task depends heavily on your host OS.
 Alternatively, you can use the official Docker image that wraps the binary to have a unified interface across operating systems for this task.

-## Running the application behind a reverse proxy

-Offen itself is hardened in order to be exposed to the public internet directly.
-You still might want to use a reverse proxy like Apache or nginx in front of the process.
-This lets you leverage its buffering and caching capabilities, thus making the application easier to configure and run more smoothly in times of heavy load.

-See the configuration section below for how to run Offen behind a reverse proxy.

 ## Usage of a subdomain